Dental Guide Australia may collect a share of sales or other compensation from the links on this page.

-This video explains some of the reasons for cost difference and some tips regarding prices of dental implants:
+This video explains some of the reasons for cost difference and some tips regarding prices of all types of oral implants:

-Mini Dental Implants – Do They Cost The Same?
+Mini Dental Oral Implants – Do They Cost The Same?

-Mini dental implants will cost less than standard dental implants, mainly because of the size of the implant, and the ease of insertion (when compared to normal dental implants).
+Mini implants will cost less than standard implants, mainly because of the size, and the ease of insertion (when compared to normal implants).

-In general, the cost approximately half the amount of a standard dental implant.
+In general, they cost approximately half the amount of a standard dental implant.

-It’s important to note that they are not suitable in many cases in place of a full size implant, and there suitability will be determined by your dental specialist.
+It’s important to note that they are not suitable in many cases in place of a full-size implant, and their suitability will be determined by your specialist.

 Other Costs Involved

-The cost of a procedure from one patient to the next will always be unique as we all have different genetic makeups.
+The cost of a procedure from one patient to the next will always be unique as we all have different genetic makeup.

-Costs may increase or decrease, depending on your individual circumstance.
+Costs may increase or decrease, depending on your individual circumstances.

-There could be additional costs involved with dental implants which are listed in the table below on the cost of dental implants:
+There could be additional costs involved with implants which are listed in the table below on the cost of implants in Australia:

 Initial consultation (call your dentist and ask beforehand)